How to Find the LIRR at Grand Central Madison Concourse, NYC

 Grand Central Madison LIRR concourse IMG_8970

-I’m not going to lie, this escalator is extremely long and it made me nauseous going down!
+I’m not going to lie, this escalator is extremely long and made me nauseous going down!
 Don’t look up or down while you ride it.
-I am pretty surprised it was designed this way as it seems like a really big safety risk.
+I am pretty surprised it was designed this way as it seems like a huge safety risk.
 There are elevators located near the ticketing area if you prefer to go down that way.

 Grand Central Madison LIRR concourse IMG_8974